seagle0128/doom-modeline/README.md

 The DOOM modeline was designed for minimalism, and offers:

-- A match count panel (for evil-search, iedit and evil-substitute)
+- A match count panel (for anzue, iedit, evil-search and evil-substitute)
 - An indicator for recording a macro
-- Local python/ruby version in the major-mode
+- Local python/ruby/go version in the major-mode
-- A customizable mode-line height (see +doom-modeline-height)
+- A customizable mode-line height (see doom-modeline-height)
 - An error/warning count segment for flycheck
+- A workspace number segment for eyebrowse
+- A window number segment for window-numbering

 ## Install